GibranDelgado/My-Spotify-Journey-deprecated/README.md

   - **MultipleTracksFinder**

-    Searches every track individually using the clases defined in `Spotify_utilites` and then matches them against the API call results
+    Searches every track individually using the clases defined in `Spotify_utilites` and then matches them against the API call results.

 #### 🔄 Spotify_processing
 This is where the main data processing workflow of the project is defined.
   - `Spotify_pipeline` orchestrates the process of matching tracks from a Spotify streaming history with Spotify API data
-  - `OutputGenerator` enriches the dataset with useful information about tracks, albums, artists and then export the results as excel files.
+  - `OutputGenerator` enriches the dataset with useful information about tracks, albums, artists and then export the results as excel files

 ### 📥 Get your own Spotify data
 1. In **references** you will find a link to request your streaming history data.
 You will be able to download your data within five days.